NishadGawde/Automation_Project/README.md

 The next is the creation of tar file of the error/access logs which is then uploaded from tmp folder to the S3 bucket

-Also here we create a inventory and corn file for a consolidated logs view
+Also here we create a inventory and corn file if not exist already for a consolidated logs view